Mining Intelligence and News

 Rio Tinto plc 100 % Indirect

-The Bingham Canyon Mine is wholly owned by Kennecott Utah Copper LLC., subsidiary of Rio Tinto.
+Kennecott mine is 100% owned and operated by Kennecott Utah Copper LLC, a wholly owned subsidiary of Rio Tinto plc.

 Contractors